What is Local Keyword Research?

 Google Analytics is essential for understanding your website’s performance and user behaviour.

-- Traffic Sources: Identify where your visitors come from—organic search, direct traffic, referrals, or social media—to pinpoint high-performing channels.
+- Traffic sources: Identify where your visitors come from: organic search, direct traffic, referrals, or social media, in order to pinpoint high-performing channels.

 Google My Business (GMB)